Click Here to make Financial Contributions Online or to Make General Payments for Events, Etc.

 During his tenure, Dr. Harper has implemented God’s vision and Mission for the Church.
 He has also used his entrepreneurial skills to lead the church in repositioning assets to establish and support ministries.
 He further encouraged the financial support of church operations through membership tithes, offerings and gifts.
 Under Dr. Harper’s leadership, God has blessed the Church with tremendous change and progress: introduction and completion of new ministry initiatives, installation of a new air conditioning system in the Sanctuary and Fellowship Hall, acquisition of color reproduction technology, installation of a new phone system and new computer and server equipment, completion of the renovation of two church owned properties, and the purchase of additional property, introduction of a new Christian Education Curriculum (Learn-Link-Live), acquisition of online accessibility and the re-building of the Church’s web site, repair of the Church’s roof and painting of the Sanctuary and surrounding areas of the Church.
 Dr. Harper has used his networking skills to develop partnering relationships with community churches, schools, businesses and the Neighborhood Planning Unit (NPU), forming partnerships with various organizations enhancing community outreach and evangelism.
 Dr. Harper currently serves on the Board of Directors of various non-profit organizations.
 He is the Principle Broker of Mormen Realty and Development Corporation, Inc. which serves the states of Georgia and Florida and is the Director of Research and Planning for Ultimate Solutions Transit Group, Inc.

 Dr. Harper’s believes his greatest accomplishment in life, however, is the “leading of his family to Christ”.
 He is married to his high school sweetheart, Evelyn Hines Harper.
 She actively serves as First Lady and lends her considerable skills to the Women’s and Children’s Ministries and Christian Education Advisory Committee.
-They are the parents of two children, Charles A. Harper IV and Erin A. Harper, PhD..
-However, their pride and joy is their grandson, Charles A. Harper V.
+They are the parents of two children, Charles A. Harper IV (Leslie) and Erin A. Harper-Walk, PhD (Benny).
+However, their pride and joy is their grandsons, Charles A. Harper V, Christopher Heath II, and Bennie Harper Walk.

 The following Ministers served at various times during the history of the Church in an Interim or Leadership capacity: